+B04526_03_37.png

-Run profiles
+Creating run profiles

 In order for Synchronization Engine to do anything useful we need to create run profiles for each Management Agent, depending on our needs.
 A run profile is used for telling the MA to import, synchronize, or export the data that it has in its connector space.

 In the help section of Synchronization Service Manager the concept is fully explained.
 In the Management Agents tool, click on the HR management agent and then click on Configure Run Profiles.
-Click on New Profile… enter Full Import, select Full Import (Stage Only), click Next, keep the default Partition, and click Finish.
+Click on New Profile.
+Then, enter Full Import, select Full Import (Stage Only), click Next, keep the default Partition, and finally click Finish.

 You will need to create a full synchronization run profile called Full Sync.
 For the AD Management Agent create run profiles for Export, Full Import, Delta Import, and Delta Sync.